climopy-dev/climopy/docs/index.rst

    pip install git+https://github.com/lukelbd/climpy.git#egg=climpy

-I may also consider merging this project with `MetPy <https://unidata.github.io/MetPy/latest/index.html>`_ at some point.
-If you are an atmospheric scientist, you should check that project out -- it's awesome.
-But for the time being, it cannot perform many of the data analysis tasks used by *climate* scientists.
+I may consider merging this project with `MetPy <https://unidata.github.io/MetPy/latest/index.html>`_ eventually.
+But for the time being, MetPy cannot perform many of the objective and statistical analysis tasks used by climate scientists.

 The dependencies are `xarray <http://xarray.pydata.org/en/stable/>`_, `numpy <http://www.numpy.org/>`_, and `scipy <https://www.scipy.org/>`_.
 To use the (optional) `ECMWF <https://www.ecmwf.int/>`_ `ERA-Interim <https://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/>`_ downloading tool, you will also need to install the `ECMWF python API <https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets>`_.